thebentern/yamlconfig/README.md

 ### Aren't you re-inventing the wheel though?

-Yes, but this wheel is sexier than the existing one.
+Yes, but this wheel is cooler.

 # Contributing